3 Fiverr Scams You Should Be Aware Of

 How to avoid:

-When it comes to the negative feedback scam, contact Fiverr Customer Service and inform them that the client didn't click the “Request Modification” button, as they should, in order for you to improve the final product.
-They've been dealing with these things for a while now, and it would be easy to spot a black marketing campaign.
+When it comes to the negative feedback scam, contact Fiverr Customer Service and inform them that the client didn’t click the “Request Modification” button, as they should, in order for you to improve the final product.
+They’ve been dealing with Fiverr scams for a while now, and it would be easy to spot a black marketing campaign.

 Feel free to submit your bad experiences.

 You might be in need of an article for your blog, or for a poem to submit to a girl or a contest.
 As time is precious, you hire someone to write it for you on Fiverr.
 Little do you know that, if you are picking the wrong person to do it, you might be receiving a wonderful text…but just copied and pasted from another website.
 Plagiarism at its best.